 Her primary task as a virtual intern was to devise visual descriptions for two-dimensional artworks from across the globe; her work was particularly instrumental in enabling BMA to offer online exhibition accessibility during the pandemic.
 Moreover, Valentina’s Latin American heritage heavily informed her work, and her Spanish-speaking skills were a highly valued asset.

-She recalled, “When I went to research some the gold work, which mostly comes from Columbia, I found a lot of great books from archeologists who were Spanish-speaking, and so I translated these works for the museum.”
+She recalled, “When I went to research some of the gold work, which mostly comes from Columbia, I found a lot of great books from archeologists who were Spanish-speaking, and so I translated these works for the museum.”

 Apart from drafting descriptive narratives for various artworks, Valentina assisted two of the museum’s associate curators, Kevin Tervala and Darien Turner, in preparing for their upcoming exhibition on ancient American art.
 She helped them conduct extensive research on Mayan, Aztec, and Peruvian artworks, finding commonalities among the artistic cultures of these civilizations.
 Additionally, she created label copies for many of the pieces to be displayed in the exhibition, along with providing input on which works should be included.